Fyodor Dostoevsky: Siberian exile (1849–1854)

-The members of the Petrashevsky Circle were denounced to Liprandi, an official at the Ministry of Internal Affairs.
+The members of the Petrashevsky Circle were denounced to an official at the Ministry of Internal Affairs, Ivan Liprandi.
 Dostoevsky was accused of reading works by Belinsky, including the banned Letter to Gogol, and of circulating copies of these and other works.
 Antonelli, the government agent who had reported the group, wrote in his statement that at least one of the papers criticised Russian politics and religion.
 Dostoevsky responded to these charges by declaring that he had read the essays only "as a literary monument, neither more nor less"; he spoke of "personality and human egoism" rather than of politics.
 Even so, he and his fellow "conspirators" were arrested on 23 April 1849 at the request of Count Alexey Fyodorovich Orlov and Tsar Nicholas I, who feared a revolution like the Decembrist revolt of 1825 in Russia and the Revolutions of 1848 in Europe.
 The members were held in the well-defended Peter and Paul Fortress, which housed the most dangerous convicts.

 The case was discussed for four months by an investigative commission headed by the Tsar, with Adjutant General Ivan Nabokov, senator Prince Pavel Gagarin, Prince Vasili Dolgorukov, General Yakov Rostovtsev and General Leonty Dubelt, head of the secret police.
 They sentenced the members of the circle to death by firing squad, and the prisoners were taken to Semyonov Place in Saint Petersburg on 23 December 1849.
 They were split into three-man groups and the first group was taken in front of the firing squad.
 Dostoevsky was the third in the second row; next to him stood Pleshcheyev and Durov.
-The execution was stayed when a cart delivered a letter from the Tsar commuting the sentence.
-Dostoevsky later described the experience of what he believed to be the last moments of his life in his novel The Idiot.
-The story of a young man sentenced to death by firing squad but reprieved at the last moment is recounted by the main character, Prince Myshkin, who describes the experience from the point of view of the victim, and considers the philosophical and spiritual implications.
+The execution was stayed when a cart delivered a letter from the tsar commuting the sentence.
+Dostoevsky later described the experience of what he believed to be the last moments of his life in his novel The Idiot; the main character, Prince Myshkin, tells the story of a young man sentenced to death by firing squad but reprieved at the last moment.
+Prince Myshkin describes the experience from the point of view of the victim and considers the philosophical and spiritual implications.